cloudfoundry/app-autoscaler/docs/Readme.md

 * Identify the performance bottleneck from the benchmarking result, and decide which metric should be used to dynamically adjust the instance number.
 * Scale application manually to understand how the application behaves when scaling out/in
 * Define the initial scaling policy and enable the service
 * Drive load and test with the policy to see how it works.
-Adjust detailed settings of the policy, including thresholds, steps of scaling, statistics window, breach duration and cool-down period
+Adjust detailed settings of the policy, including thresholds, steps of scaling, breach duration and cool-down period
 * Define scheduled scaling for peak hours
 * Simulate the peak hour workload, and adjust the min/max instance number settings in the scheduled policy
 * Apply the refined policy